amitie10g/docker-megafuse/README.md

 ## General usage

 ### Before begin
-You need your Mega API client key.
-Go to https://mega.co.nz/#sdk and follow the instructions to get yours.
+You need your Mega API Client app key.
+Go to **https://mega.co.nz/#sdk**, and at the section Key management, click in **Get an app**, save it, and use the resulted API key.

 ### Pull from Docker Hub
 ```